w3woody/Weather/README.md

 # Weather

 An Arduino program for reading and parsing DarkSky weather data and displaying it on a display shield.
+For more information, see the article on the [Hacking Den web site.](https://hackingden.com/2018/11/14/showing-the-weather/)

+## Usage

+In order to use this library you must do a few things.

+First, you must set up a way to [forward requests](forwarding.md) from the HTTP request sent by the Arduino Ethernet Shield to the HTTPS-based DarkSky API service.

+Second, you must set up an account with [Dark Sky.](https://darksky.net/dev)

 ## License